 Hello from the SHOT Show!
-I’m the guy running from firing lane to firing lane trying to test everything in the brief amount of time one gets during “a day at the range.”
+I’m the guy running from firing lane to firing lane on the range trying to test everything in the brief amount of time one gets during ‘A day at the range”.
 The second day I cruised the floor in a vain attempt to take it all in.

 At the range

-Daniel Defense was one of my first stops.
-I got to see and shoot their new Mk12 featuring with an 18-inch Cold Hammer Forged stainless 1:7 twist barrel (optimized for for 77gr ammo), full length gas system, Geissele SSA two-stage trigger, and a BCM Gunfighter Charging Handle.
+Daniel Defense was one of the first stops I made on the range.
+I got to see and shoot their new Mk12 featuring with an 18-inch Cold Hammer Forged stainless 1:7 twist barrel (optimized for for 77gr ammo), full length gas system, Geissele SSA two-stage trigger, and a a BCM Gunfighter Charging Handle.

 I’d like to say the Mk 12 is the most exciting addition to the Daniel Defense family, but their furniture stole the show.
 Their pistol grip and buttstock have a textured tacky textured surface which puts the soft stuff near the palm and cheek.
 The toe of the buttstock is kicked up.
 It’s one of those “Why didn’t I think of that?” kinds of features.
 If you’re the officer searching in tight quarters, you already know what I mean.

-After I fired a few mags at Daniel Defense, I headed to the next range and ran into another participant.
+After I fired a few mags at Daniel Defense, I was headed to the next range and ran into another participant.
 We almost bowled each other over.
 He looked familiar.
 I said, “You look familiar.
-Have you ever been in the military?” thinking I had seen the guy over the course of my career.
+Have you ever been in the military?” thinking I had seen the guy over my career.

 “I’m Dakota Meyer.
 I’m pleased to meet you.”

 My next stop was Colt Competition Rifles.
-Glenn Wisser of Bold Ideas Texas walked me through the Colt CRP 20SS, a mid-length fixed gas system that requires no tools for adjustment.
-It sports a free floated 1 in 8-inch chrome moly barrel with a triple chamber muzzle brake and, one shouldn’t be surprised, Geissele SSA-E trigger.
+Glenn Wisser of Bold Ideas Texas (coltcompetitionrifle.com) walked me through the Colt CRP 20SS, a mid-length fixed gas system that requires no tools for adjustment.
+It sports a free floated 1 in 8-inch chrome moly barrel with a triple chamber muzzle brake.
+One shouldn’t be surprised: Geissele SSA-E trigger.

-Everyone has been waiting for the debut of the Glock 41 and 42, and I got to put a few magazines through each.
+Everyone has been waiting for the debut of the Glock 41 and Glock 42, and I got to put a few magazines through each.
 At 5.94 OAL, the Glock 42 is the smallest Glock ever.
 Its 12.35 ounces is perfect for the vest or pocket.
-Not only was it controllable, it felt exactly like my G22.
+Not only was it controllable, it felt exactly like my Glock 42.

 DoubleTap ammunition was on the range, too.
 Since I’ll be shooting DoupleTap next issue for my article on building AR-15s, you’ll get to see some DT Tactical ammunition there.

-Over at Lancer, I stopped by to see the L7 Advanced Warfighter Magazine (AWM), a hybrid .308 magazine carbon fiber and aluminum.
-I got to put these magazines in the Lancer L30, which comes in .308 Win / 7.62X51 NATO, 6.5mm Creedmoor, 6mm Creedmoor, .260 Rem. and .243 Win.
-This is a 7075-T6aluminumbillet upper and lower semi auto that can be configured according to the mission.
+Over at the Lancer range, I stopped by to see the L7 Advanced Warfighter Magazine (AWM), a hybrid .308 magazine carbon fiber and aluminum.
+I got to put these magazines in the Lancer L30, which comes in 308 Win / 7.62X51 NATO, 6.5mm Creedmoor, 6mm Creedmoor, .260 Rem. and .243 Win.
+This is a 7075-T6 aluminum billet upper and lower semi auto that can be configured according to the mission.
 Two words: Tack driver.

 Next I stopped by to shoot my dream gun—a Korth revolver.
 I have always wanted to own a Korth.

-I also got to shoot one of the many variants of the SIG SAUER P320.
-This is a completely modular multi-caliber handgun with a stainless steel frame assembly, the “chassis,” with interchangeable grips and slides.
+I got to shoot one of the many variants of the SIG SAUER P320.
+This is a completely modular multi-caliber handgun with a stainless steel frame assembly, the “chassis”, with interchangeable grips and slides.
 It goes from a compact carry gun to a full sized duty gun.

-I started with Streamlight’s booth where I got to see the debut of the Portable Scene Light.
-This is a high lumen flood light made of high-impact thermoplastic, with the light head on a telescopic pole.
+On the floor at the SHOT Show, I started with Streamlight’s booth where I got to see the debut of the Portable Scene Light.
+This is a high lumen flood light made of high-impact thermoplastic with the light head on a telescopic pole.
 The sturdy base holds the lead acid batteries.
 Having stood next to a noisy generator at a DUI checkpoint and in a crime scene, I can tell you exactly what I liked about it.

 I also checked out D&H Tactical’s when my eyes settled on their pink magazines.
 Mind you, they make a number of custom finishes, including several subdued colors in a hard finish with great lubricity.
 I’ve used their magazines before and they have quality followers and springs.
 I know if I have pink ones on the range, they won’t disappear.